 The “outside the box” thinking the writers and directors employ helps subject matters that do not normally get explored appear on the TV or computer screen.
 The color helps the quirkiness and campiness of these shows and movies they produce to find an audience.

 This term is typically referring to black-and-white (which includes shades of gray as well).
 The colors individually have different meanings.
 Black is associated with wealth and authority.
 That is why there are so many black vehicles on the roads, and why so many business suits are in this color.

 Using black on your site can appeal to people who are or want to feel like they are part of the rich and powerful.

 White, on the other hand, is an overly used background color and not really utilized as well as it could be.
 The color portrays a feeling of clean-and-crisp which is why professionals use it in their advertising or on walls.
-It is a sterile color which is often used to make another stand out.
+It is a sterile color that is often used to make another stand out.

-Mix the two colors and you have something else.
-The combination of black and white creates a classic feel, one of glamour and luxury; a timeless sense.
+Mix the two colors, and you have something else.
+The combination of black and white creates a classic feel, one of glamour and luxury, a timeless sense.
 If you want this feeling for your website, then a monochromatic scheme is what you need.
 Use some free black and white images on your website along with a single accent color to inspire elegance.

-Authority and Luxury
+Authority And Luxury